Want the perfect workout program?

 So, let’s first dig into the diet plan, which will consist of the following sections:

-The fundamental aspect of your diet comes down to calorie intake.
-As this is a cut, you will want to be on a calorie deficit.
+The fundamental aspect of your cutting diet plan comes down to calorie intake.
+As this is a cut, you will want to be in a calorie deficit.

 Since this is a 12 Week Cutting Plan, we will break this down based on 12 weeks.